guettli/programming-guidelines/README.rst

 Discussion, but no progress?
 V1, V2, V3, ...
 ............................................

 If a discussion brings not progress, then grab a pen.
 Start with V1.
-The letter V stands for "Variant" or "One strategy of several to get to a goal".
+The letter V stands for "Solution Variant" or "One strategy of several to get to a goal".
 Find a term or short description of the first possible strategy.
 Write it down.
-Then which other ways exist?
+Then: which other ways could be used?
 V2, V3, ...

 Rember, there is always the last variant: Leave things like they are today and think about this again N days later.

+If you have found several solution variants, then look at them in detail.
+Most of the time it is useful to define the need sequence of steps.
+You can use the letter "S" for this: S1, S2, S3 ...

+A simple example:

+In the morning, you wake up.

+* V1: Go to work now
+* V2: Do some more sleeping
+* V3: Care for your family
+* V4: Try to remember what you dreamed, write it down
+* V5: Do some sports
+* V6: Play piano
+* V7: Remember your goals, what is the next step?
+* ...

+If you look at V1 in detail you get to a list of steps:

+* S1: get up
+* S2: make bed
+* S3: wash yourself
+* S4: put on clothings
+* S5: eat
+* S6: take bike and ride to work

+I think the first letter (V, S) helps if you are brainstorming.

 Avoid Office Documents or UML-tools